Being Laid off SUCKS, But it Was a Major Moment of Growth as Well

 Do not suffer in silence, You need your village.
 Being laid off is embarrassing – especially if people think “you have it together”.
 That pedestal life sucks!
 Get off of it and burn it down.
 Now, I try to burn it down often – as soon as someone starts talking to me like I have all the answers, I mentally light a match.
 But be smart about it – if you are at work and the authority on something, that is different.
 I am talking about with your people – your village.
 Keep those lines of communication open and tell people when something is going on.
 All too often strong women want to be the pillar of strength for all these people, do not be afraid to call in some of those emotional debts.

 I had no idea how vital my philosophy of “staying ready” would be.
 I have said this before… many times and many ways to my friends, family and you… you do not have time to “Get Ready”.
 I may not have been financially ready to be laid off but because I never fully left the job market, I was able to pick up and move quickly to the next thing.
 If you have not read my post on this, do yourself a favor and do it now!
-A Case for Always Keeping Your Resume Updated
+Why You Should Keep Your Resume Updated

 Nothing shakes up life like an unexpected job loss but, I have to tell you – it’s odd how much less you are afraid of it after it has happened to you.
 Facing that situation gave me a deeper sense of confidence than I had ever had before.
-It’s like you have looked that fear square in the eye and slayed it! #WhoElseWantsSome (a lil too cocky but *old kanye shrug*) My point is being laid off is not the worst thing to happen, it’s the catalyst for a lot of entrepreneurship, side hustles, travel, and blogs … so get scrappy.
+It’s like you have looked that fear square in the eye and slayed it! #WhoElseWantsSome (I am kidding, let’s not tempt the universe) My point is being laid off is not the worst thing to happen, it’s the catalyst for a lot of entrepreneurship, side hustles, travel, and blogs … so get scrappy.
 You got this!